PlayerUnknown Lays Out PUBG Features And Changes Planned By Full Release

 Vaulting is currently planned to be released to the PUBG test servers in early November, as previously covered.
 The implementation of the movement feature is extremely complex due to the number of objects in the game that players should be able to mount or jump.

-3D replays would be a welcome addition to PUBG.
+Of course, 3D replays would be a welcome addition to PUBG.
 One of the biggest complaints since Battlegrounds first hit Steam Early Access in March is the inability to see how you were killed.
 This makes it difficult for players to learn and improve their tactics.

 Greene discussed the planned changes to the bullet physics in response to other questions during the Reddit AMA.
-Developers are currently working penetration systems to allow PUBG players to shoot through objects like walls and fences.
-This also includes water, which some players currently use to safely hide in.
+Developers are currently working on penetration systems to allow PUBG players to shoot through objects like walls and fences.
+This also includes water, which some players currently use to hide from opponents.

 Other Tidbits

-The developers are discussing the Blue Zone mechanics based on player feedback.
-Current complaints are that it ever-shrinking circle of death moves too fast in the late stages of the game.
-No ETA but Bluehole will begin testing changes soon.
+The developers discussed the Blue Zone mechanics based on player feedback.
+Current complaints are that the ever-shrinking circle of death moves too fast in the late stages of the game.
+No ETA has been announced, but Bluehole will begin testing changes soon.

 Modding support will not be available immediately when the game exits Steam Early Access.
 Greene says, “We have a lot of work to do before the game is at that state, but it will come, just no ETA yet.”